 By now, you're probably using a homemade scrub for your body.
 But what about your lips?
 That's one super sensitive area that often gets neglected.

-According to NYC dermatologist Dr. Neil Sadick, your lips tend to become drier faster than other parts of your body because the surface skin on your lips is thinner.
+According to NYC dermatologist Dr. Neil Sadick, your lips tend to become drier faster than other parts of your body because their surface skin is thinner.
 In addition, they have a lower water content than other facial areas [source], which sets them up for being parched naturally.
-So use a mild exfoliant to slough off any dead skin on the lips and uncover smooth, healthy lips.
+So use a mild exfoliant to slough off any dead skin and uncover smooth, healthy lips.

 1. Soften lips with a chocolate polish

-Melt cocoa butter in a microwave-safe bowl.
-Transfer to a small jar and stir in the coconut oil.
+Melt cocoa butter (and coconut oil if solid) in a microwave-safe bowl.
+Transfer to a small jar and stir in the coconut oil (if already in liquid form) to combine.
 Refrigerate until the mixture has partially hardened.
 Stir in the brown sugar and cocoa.

-Apply to lips once a week.
-Let the mixture sit on your lips for 30 seconds, and then massage with your fingertip.
+Apply to your lips once a week.
+Let the mixture sit on your lips for 30 seconds, then massage with your fingertip.
 Rinse and follow with lip balm.

 2. Moisturize lips with a lavender latte scrub